nb97-hub/Computer-Vision/opencv-cpp/2.Image_PreProcessing/README.md

 ## Morphological Gradient
 - It's the difference between dilatation and erosion.
 - It is useful for finding the outline of an object.

+<br><br>
+# Scaling
+It is possible and sometimes convinient to **downscale** (or equivalently downsize/downsample/zoom out) or **upscale** (or equivalently upsize/upsample/zoom in) an image.
+To perform these operations we can use Gaussian pyramids (1<sup>st</sup> order derivative) or Laplacian pyramids (2<sup>nd</sup> order derivative).

+Note: when we downsample and then upsample, we are actually blurring, even if the resulting image has the same size of the initial one.
+Basically, reducing an image causes lose of information.

+## Downscaling (Gaussian)
+- Combination of two subsequent operations:
+    - Convolution with a Normalized Gaussian Kernel.
+    - Removal of all even-numbered rows and columns.
+- In OpenCV use **pyrDown**.

+## Upscaling (Gaussian)
+- Combination of two subsequent operations:
+    - Upsize of the image to twice the original in each dimension.
+Note that the new even-numbered rows and columns are zero-filled.
+    - Convolution with a Normalized Gaussian Kernel.
+Same kernel as above but with 4x value elements.
+- In OpenCV use **pyrUp**.